RV Financials, Part 5: RV Resale Expectations and Upgrade Costs

 Here are a few tips for preparing your RV for sale to an individual;

-- Wash and wax the exterior; and if you can’t do it, get a local professional to the job.
+- Wash and wax the exterior.
+If you can’t do it, get a local professional to the job.
 Your RV must look as good as possible.

 - Wash and polish the tires and tire rims, and put tire black on the tires.

-- Clean all hoses, plastics and metals inside your engine compartment wit a cleanser such as Armor-All to make everything look like new.
+- Clean all hoses, plastics and metals inside your engine compartment with a cleanser like Armor-All to make everything look like new.

 - Make sure that all of the RV lights, both interior and exterior, function properly.

 - Open all of the curtains to let as much light into the RV as possible when you are going to show it.

 - Shampoo the carpet to get all of the stains out.
 Even if it’s worn a little, make the carpet look as new and clean as is possible.
 If there is a badly worn area in the carpet, place a small rug over the area.